hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 ---

-NEED TO REVISE
 ### Potential Uses For Hyfn:

-* CSS HOCs to maintain styling consistency
+* CSS HOCs in order to maintain styling consistency across the platforms
-...
+* User Permissions HOCs that restrict rendering according to access permissions.
+*

+Any functinoality that could be reusable between the subapps!
 ---

 ### Resources: